 You can also buy a plan on your own, which may be more expensive, but the benefit is that you can keep the plan if you change jobs, Brackey says.
 Moreover, any benefits paid are not taxable when individuals buy policies themselves.

-Many individuals contribute up to their employer’s match for retirement savings, but that may be as low as 3 percent or 6 percent.
+Many individuals contribute up to their employer’s match for retirement savings, but that may be as low as 3% or 6%.
 Now it’s time to consider whether you can increase that amount.

 “That is great if you are just out of school with your first job, but many individuals do not re-examine this amount once they are earning higher incomes,” says Anjali Jariwala, founder of FIT Advisors in Chicago.